jrennr/Election_Analysis/README.md

-# Title: Written Analysis of the Election Audit
+# Written Analysis of the Election Audit

 ## Overview of Election Audit: